jbetancur/john-betancur/content/blog/optimizing-react-components/index.md

 <iframe src="https://codesandbox.io/embed/re-render-forever-hvsf6?expanddevtools=1&fontsize=14" title="Memo" allow="geolocation; microphone; camera; midi; vr; accelerometer; gyroscope; payment; ambient-light-sensor; encrypted-media" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>

 In both examples above you can see that `ExpensiveChild` only renders once on mount, but subsequently is not re-rendered.
-Under the covers React is performing comparisons on each prop.

 Ok, let's throw a wrench into the cogs and also pass an object.
 For brevity, we are going to stick with the Hooks example: